Skip to content

 flowchart LR

-A(1.Front matter)
+A(1.Front Matter)

-C(3.Character avatar)
+C(3.Character Avatar)

 A -.-> B -.-> C

-Customizable via avatar field in Enhanced author configuration (supports URL paths and local file paths)
+Customizable via avatar field in Enhanced author configuration (supports URL paths and local file paths).

 Load from Gravatar or Weavatar based on Git's user.email

-1. Extract initials: English takes the combination of initials, other languages take the first character
+Automatically generated based on the author's name with the following rules: 1.
+Extract initials: English takes the combination of initials, other languages take the first character 2.
+Generate dynamic background color: Generate HSL color based on the hash of the name

-Structure and style
+Structure and Style

-You can configure the display structure of the plugin in the following ways in either mkdocs.yml or front matter
+You can configure the display structure of the plugin in the following ways in either mkdocs.yml or Front Matter.

 Configuration structure

-Global toggle, configured in mkdocs.yml:
+Global Toggle, configured in mkdocs.yml:

 plugins: